Walsh brothers (merchants)

-The Walsh brothers, Thomas Walsh (1827 - 1900), John Greer Walsh, (1829 - 1897), Richard James Walsh (1831 - 1881), and Robert George Walsh (1841 - 1886), were supposed American merchants seen in Japanese bibliography as the founders of the Walsh, Hall and the company.
+The Walsh brothers—Thomas Walsh (1827–1900), John Greer Walsh, (1829–1897), Richard James Walsh (1831–1881) and Robert George Walsh (1841–1886)—were supposed American merchants described in Japanese bibliography as the founders of the Walsh, Hall and the company.

-After Tokugawa shogunate Japan opened up the port to the foreign trade, the brothers established the Walsh and Company (later Walsh, Hall and Company) in Nagasaki, which became the first and most successful American trading and insurance company during the Last days of the shogunate and Meiji Restoration.
+After Tokugawa shogunate Japan opened up the port to the foreign trade, the brothers established the Walsh and Company (later Walsh, Hall and Company) in Nagasaki, which became the first and most successful American trading and insurance company during the last days of the shogunate and Meiji Restoration.
 They also introduced Western engineers and intellectuals to Japan under the Meiji Emperor.

 Early period

 Most English bibliographies indicate that Walsh, Hall and Co, America's leading trading house in 19th century Japan was founded by Francis Hall, contrary to the opinions below, which are based on Japanese bibliographies.

 The brothers were born into a respectable immigrant family from Ireland to the US, lived in Yonkers in the state of New York and went into business in Shanghai under the Qing Dynasty.
 (Note: Other British printer Walsh & Company was also in Shanghai.)